 TURKISH KANGAL and TURKISH AKBASH The National Dogs of Turkey Loving, Loyal and Ever Watchful

-Kurt and Tatli (Turkish Akbash) in the Barnyard.
-Our pair were purchased from Tamara Taylor at Patteran Dairy Goats.
+Kurt (Turkish Akbash) Smiling for the Camera.
+Our registered breeding pair was purchased from Tamara Taylor at Patteran Dairy Goats.
 CLICK on the photo to learn more about their Akbash.

 You know something I don't know You go places I can't go You lift your head when the breezes blow To voices older than time HOWL AT THE MOON--Cheryl Wheeler

 Bo, Our Household Anatolian--Some things never change!
 He's bigger and his debris pile continues to grow, but he remains true to the gentle, tolerant, and loyal nature of his breed.
 Photos at ages two and ten months.
 Bo died, too young, of osteosarcoma in January 2013.
 His pictures are kept to honor the wonderful memories he left behind.

 Individual TLC is One of Our Goat Management Strategies!

 NIGERIAN DWARF DAIRY GOATS.....Our beloved goats provide us with friendship, entertainment, low-cost therapy, and--most importantly--gift our family with their pure, sweet milk!
 We have been breeding Nigerians, with an emphasis upon both milk production and show conformation, since 2002.
 Our foundation stock included New England-based Stonewall Farm and Rosasharn lines, originating from breeders who shared our passion for structurally-sound, good-natured, and healthy, productive goats.
 We supplemented those original lines with quality goats from across the country and now the Dawn Land herd contains breeding animals from Kyeema Ridge, Piddlin Acres, Poppy Patch Farm, Rosasharn, and TX Twincreeks.
 The herd is dual registered: ADGA and AGS.